W-4 Withholding Calculator 2026

 How does the multiple-jobs check box (Step 2) work?

 If you have two or more jobs, or if you are married and your spouse also works, the combined income can push you into a higher bracket than either job alone would.
-Checking the Step 2 box (or using the IRS Multiple Jobs Worksheet) causes your employer to withhold at a higher rate by halving the standard deduction applied to your withholding calculation.
+Checking the Step 2 box (or using the IRS Multiple Jobs Worksheet) causes your employer to skip the flat $8,600 or $12,900 reduction from Publication 15-T Worksheet 1A and to use the higher Step 2 checkbox rate schedule, which shelters only half the usual standard-deduction equivalent and reaches each rate at lower wages.
 This more accurately reflects your actual tax liability.

 Can I claim exempt from withholding?